keyu-tian/SparK/PRETRAIN.md

 ```

-> `Tips:` In our default implementation, masked convolution (defined in [encoder.py](https://github.com/keyu-tian/SparK/blob/main/encoder.py)) is used to simulate the submanifold sparse convolution for speed.
+> `Tips:` In our default implementation, we use pytorch builtin operators to simulate the submanifold sparse convolution in [encoder.py](https://github.com/keyu-tian/SparK/blob/main/encoder.py) for generality,
-It has equivalent computational results to sparse convolution.
+due to the fact that many convolution operators (e.g., grouped conv and dilated conv) do not yet have efficient sparse implementations on today's hardware.
-If you would like to use the *true* sparse convolution installed above, please pass `--sparse_conv=1` to the training script.
+If you would like to use the *true* sparse convolution installed above, please pass `--sparse_conv=1` to the training script, but it would be much slower.

 ## Pre-training from scratch